alex/letsencrypt-aws/README.rst

 This is able to issue certificates in Let's Encrypt's staging environment, DNS challenges are not available in production yet.

-There's also a bug with deleting records in Route53 when we're done.

 How it works
 ------------